gustavo-amaro/video-chat/README.md

 # Video chat

-This project is a simple video chat using socket.io and peerjs.
+This project is a simple video chat(like a zoom) using socket.io and peerjs.

 ## Requirements